Apache Pulsar™ functions

 Testing Your Function

 Triggering a function is a convenient way to test that the function is working.
-When you trigger a function, you are publishing a message on the function’s input topic, which triggers the function to run.
-If the function has an output topic and the function returns data to the output topic, that data is displayed.
+When you trigger a function, you publish a message on the function’s input topic, which triggers the function.

 1. Listen for messages on the output topic: